forestgeo/bciex/README.md

 Overview
 --------

-The goal of bciex is to make it easy to access data for examples.
+The goal of **bciex** is to make it easy to access data for examples and tests.
+It contains minimal data of forest dynamics from Barro Colorado Island (BCI), Panama.
+These data are incomplete so you should not used it for analyses.

 Installation
 ------------